Regular Indoor Rules

 OVERALL ATTRIBUTES: The field size is 180 feet in length by 80 feet in width.
 The goals are 14 feet by 8 feet.
 The perimeter wall is part of the playing surface (not the netting).

 Halfway Line and Center Spot – A half way line is marked across the field of play.
 A center spot is marked in the middle of this line.
 All defensive players must remain behind their blue line on all kick offs.
-Kick offs must go forward.
+Kick offs may be played in any direction.

 Blue Lines – A blue line marking is placed across the field 30 feet into each half of the field measured from the half-way line to indicate three line violations.
 The area of play between the two blue lines is considered the neutral zone.